siyu94/siyu94.github.io/_pages/about.md

 Current Research
 ======
-Road to Green?
-The Effect of Highway Expansion on Industrial Emissions Intensity (Job Market Paper)
+<p><strong>Road to Green?
+The Effect of Highway Expansion on Industrial Emissions Intensity (Job Market Paper)</strong></p>

+This paper examines whether highway expansion, beyond improving connectivity and lowering trade costs, can also reduce the emissions intensity of industrial production.
+I develop a general equilibrium model in which emissions are an endogenous by-product of firms’ output, and show that highways can lower aggregate emissions intensity by fostering tougher competition and improving resource allocation, especially where trade costs were initially high.
+Empirically, I use detailed firm-level data from China and a network-based instrument to show that highway expansion reduces markup dispersion and lowers SO₂ and COD emissions intensity at the province level, consistent with improved resource allocation.
+Using geospatial highway data and a complementary instrumental variable strategy, I further document reductions in emissions intensity at the county level.
+These results reveal an overlooked environmental co-benefit of transport infrastructure, highlighting its potential to jointly enhance economic efficiency and environmental sustainability.

 Public Health Co-benefits of EU CBAM (joint with [Sabine Stillger](https://sites.google.com/view/sabinestillger/home) and [Yixuan Gu](https://sites.google.com/view/yixuangu))